carinotj19/HTML-Calculator/README.md

 ## 🛠️ Usage

 Use the calculator interface to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

-## 📷 Screenshots

-*Include screenshots of the calculator interface here.*

 ## 📄 License